fredrickrana/fredrickrana/README.md

 Hey everyone!
 I'm Fredrick!
 I am a Full-Stack Software Engineer student in Irvine, California and I'm currently learning HTML5, CSS3, JavaScript(ES5/ES6), AJAX, and APIs.
 I love learning new coding concepts and I'm excited to build more dynamic web pages!

-🌱 I’m currently working on an AJAX project that allows everyday gym goers to search, view, and add their favorite exercises!

 🌱 In the near future, I will be learning React, Node, and PostgreSQL.

 ## ⚡ Technologies